doars/doars/packages/doars/README.md

   // The name of the context.
   name: "$state",

-  // The method to execute in order to create the context.
+  // The function to process in order to create the context.
   create: (component, attribute, update, { RevocableProxy }) => {
     // Get and check values from the component. const proxy = component.getProxy();